- Background and planning context

 Will the scheme look to include cycle parking?

 The proposed scheme seeks to promote cycling by providing high quality on-site cycling infrastructure and facilities.
 The site will become far more permeable by bike, with the introduction of additional access points along the northern, eastern, and southern perimeter, with a number of these accesses dedicated to pedestrians and cycles only.
 Unlocking connections into Beaversfield Park will allow people to arrive and depart the site by bicycle.

 When is construction expected to start and how long will it last?

 If planning permission is granted in the Summer of 2021, it is likely that construction of phase one will being shortly afterwards.

 Construction of future phases will be subject to further detailed planning applications.

 Please keep an eye on the project website for further updates, or consider registering your interest via the Contact Us page to be added to our mailing list.

 How will noise and dust be managed?

 As with any construction project, there is likely to be an element of disruption to local residents.
-However, the impacts of construction will be identified – and mitigation measures outlined – in a Construction Management Plan.
+However, the impacts of construction will be identified – and mitigation measures outlined – in a Construction Environmental Management Plan.